varsharma-12/C3_SSO_setup_cfk/README.md

 Prerequisites:

 a.
-Create a K8s cluster on any cloud provider (AKS/EKS/GKE) referring Confluent For Kubernetes Deployment
+Create a K8s cluster on any cloud provider (AKS/EKS/GKE)

 b.
 A namespace created in the Kubernetes cluster - confluent